 Employers must also provide adequate information, instruction, training and supervision to enable workers to carry out their work safely.

 Management of Health and Safety at Work Regulations 1999 (MHSWR)

-Under the Management of Health and Safety at Work Regulations 1999, employers have a duty to make a suitable and sufficient assessment of the workplace risks to the health and safety of his employees.
+Under the Management of Health and Safety at Work Regulations 1999, employers have a duty to assess workplace risks to the health and safety of their workers.
 This includes identifying groups of workers who might be particularly at risk, which could include older workers.

 The Equality and Human Rights Commission (EHRC) provides information and further advice on age discrimination.

 Older workers have the same responsibilities as other workers.